llromerorr/TerminalNote/README.md

 [@llromerorr](https://github.com/llromerorr) from Venezuela 🇻🇪

 🔐 **License**:
-MIT License - Free for use and modification 📖 TerminalNote - Gestor de Notas en Terminal
+MIT License - Free for use and modification 📖 TerminalNote - Organize notes into different categories
-*Organiza tus ideas con eficiencia: Sistema de notas persistente con interfaz CLI intuitiva*